Madleen Kane

-Madleen Kane (born Madeleine Flerkell 4 March 1958 in Malmö, Sweden), is a Swedish model and singer.
+Madleen Kane (born Madeleine Flerkell, 4 March 1958), is a Swedish model and singer.
 A former Elite fashion model (height 180 cm / 5'11" - weight 47 kg / 103 lbs), she worked since age 17 for the German fashion magazine Burda Moden.
-She was published seminaked in two issues of Playboy magazine (in April 1978 for French edition and in April 1979 for Spanish edition).
-In addition, she had five Top 10 hits on the US Hot Dance Music/Club Play chart in the late 1970s and early 1980s.
+She was published seminaked in two issues of Playboy magazine (in April 1978 for the French edition and in April 1979 for the Spanish edition).
+In addition, she had five top-ten hits on the US Hot Dance Music/Club Play chart in the late 1970s and early 1980s.

 Biography and career

-At the age of 20, Madleen was discovered by J.C.
-Friederich, owner of Boona Music productions.
-She became a popular singer working in 1978 with her album Rough Diamond, which became popular not only in the U.S., but across the globe.
+Madleen Kane was born Madeleine Flerkell in Malmö, Sweden.
+At the age of 20, she was discovered by J. C. Friederich, owner of Boona Music productions.
+She became a popular singer working in 1978 with her album Rough Diamond, which became a global hit.
 After she released Cheri in 1979, her singing career took off.
-Madleen's debut album Rough Diamond (1978) was originally released in France by CBS and soon after by Warner Bros. in North America.
+Kane's debut album Rough Diamond (1978) was originally released in France by CBS and soon after by Warner Bros. in North America.
 It became a hit on the Billboard Dance Chart.
 For this album, she recorded a disco version of C'est si bon.
 Paris-based production team Michaele, Lana & Paul Sébastian produced the album.
 They have also worked with Theo Vaness and on "Argentina Forever" by Pacific Blue.

-Cheri (1979), was Kane's 2nd CBS Disques S.A. / Warner Bros. release, which featured "Forbidden Love", a dramatic "pop-opus" arranged by Thor Baldursson.
+Cheri (1979) was Kane's second CBS Disques/Warner Bros. release and featured "Forbidden Love", a dramatic "pop-opus" arranged by Thor Baldursson.
 The A-side suite of "Forbidden Love", the title track, its breakdown "Fire In My Heart" and "Secret Love Affair" gave her another club hit, which ran for over 15 minutes.
 Jim Burgess remixed it for a single, which was edited to just over eight minutes.
-The ballad "You and I", has become a wedding day favourite in Canada.

 Unlike the North American albums, the French releases of Rough Diamond and Cheri had gatefold sleeves.
 In addition, the American mix of "Forbidden Love" is different from that released in other countries.
 The track "I Want You, Need You, Love You" was omitted from the North American release.